Showing posts with label Human induced global Warming. Show all posts

 38. Man made climate change has permanently changed the earth, hence the new geological period the Anthropocene.

-39. Reduced mental health in humans (which is cured by coming to terms with the reality of man made climate change and taking positive action against it).
+39. Reduced mental health in humans particularly for young people (which is cured by coming to terms with the reality of man made climate change and taking positive action against it).

 40, Increased stratification of the oceans as surface water warms but mixes less.